zeromq/czmq/README.md

     void
         zframe_destroy (zframe_t **self_p);

-    //  Receive a new frame off the socket zframe_t *
+    //  Receive frame from socket, returns zframe_t object or NULL if the recv
+    //  was interrupted.
+Does a blocking recv, if you want to not block then use
+    //  zframe_recv_nowait().
+    zframe_t *
         zframe_recv (void *socket);

+    //  Receive a new frame off the socket.
+Returns newly allocated frame, or
+    //  NULL if there was no input waiting, or if the read was interrupted. zframe_t *
+        zframe_recv_nowait (void *socket);

     //  Send a frame to a socket, destroy frame after sending void